Skilled Worker Visa Mortgage

 What are the eligibility requirements for getting a mortgage on a skilled worker visa?

-What maximum loan amount can be obtained for a mortgage on a skilled worker visa?
+What maximum loan amounts can be obtained for a mortgage on a skilled worker visa?

 Are there any age restrictions for getting a mortgage on a skilled worker visa?